jaredtritz/jsonsails-readthedocs/source/concepts/folders.rst

 Folders
 =======

-Each developer has a folder system to locate the items they own and keep them organized.
+Each developer has a home folder and nested subfolders which they can use to locate items they own and keep them organized.

 Items in folders
 """"""""""""""""